andre-sequeira10/HPC-Quantum/part1_quantum_computing_and_classical_simulation.md

 |GHZ\rangle = \frac{1}{\sqrt{2}} (|00\ldots 0\rangle + |11\ldots 1\rangle)
 >$$

->are good examples of highly entangled states implemented by Clifford circuits as presented below.
+>are good examples of highly entangled states implemented by Clifford circuits.
+GHZ states can be created in a similar way to Bell states in Qulacs:

 ```python
 from qulacs import QuantumCircuit, QuantumState